google/trillian-examples/feeder/ethereum/README.md

 ## Explanation

-The Ethereum Witness Feeder is a script used to periodically "feed" CT log data provided by public APIs to an Ethereum smart contract.
+The Ethereum Witness Feeder is a script used to periodically "feed" CT log state provided by public APIs to an Ethereum smart contract.

 See the [Ethereum Witness README](https://github.com/google/trillian-examples/blob/master/witness/ethereum/README.md) for additional context.